 Note: this minisymposia has multiple sessions.
 The other session is: and Part-1.

-- Chidozie Williams Chukwu DePaul University, USA "Dynamic Multi-country Modeling for Forecasting and Controlling Tube"
+- Chidozie Williams Chukwu Georgia Southern University, Statesboro, Georgia, USA "Dynamic Multi-country Modeling for Forecasting and Controlling Tuberculosis"

 - Hewan Shemtaga, Selim Sukhtaiev, and Dr. Wenxian Shen Auburn University, USA "Logistic Keller-Segel chemotaxis models on compact graphs"